drfoxvet/drfoxvet-net/site/content/post/my-life-for-the-animals-reflections-of-a-veterinarian.md

 UNDERSTANDING YOUR DOG (revised edition 1992) St. Martin's Press, New York ( now ebook with DogWise publications)

-BEHAVIOR OF WOLVES, DOGS, AND RELATED CANIDS (reprint edition 1984 (now ebook with DogWise publications).
+BEHAVIOR OF WOLVES, DOGS, AND RELATED CANIDS   Harper & Row, New York 1971. (reprint edition  (now ebook with DogWise publications).

-THE DOG: ITS DOMESTICATION AND BEHAVIOR (reprint edition 1987) (now ebook with DogWise publications).
+THE DOG: ITS DOMESTICATION AND BEHAVIOR  Garland Press New York, 1978. (now ebook with DogWise publications).

 THE WILD CANIDS (reprint edition 1983) (now ebook with DogWise publications).